BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/ReferencePages/Symbols/ToTensorOnCurve.md

 {
   "More Information" -> {
-      "By default the RawTensorValues of a Tensor on a curve are not evaluated on that curve internally. \
+      "ToTensorOnCurve always returns a Tensor with internal values evaluated on the curve. \
-Thus, derivatives can still be taken with respect to coordinates.",
+Thus, derivatives cannot be taken with respect to coordinates.", "For Tensors on Curves, TensorValues and RawTensorValues return the same values."
-      "When TensorValues is called on a Tensor on a curve the internal RawTensorValues are evaluated \
-along the curve.",
-      "When setting the Option \"ParametrizedValues\" -> True ToTensorOnCurve expects vals to be \
-given as parametrized values of the CurveParameter of c."

   },

   "Basic Examples" -> {